 - Immediately add in cooked pasta.
 If you had already cooked meat or seafood for your dish, as well as any other already cooked veggies you think would work well, add them at this time, too.
 (I added in some leftover corn and broccoli.)
 Stir until all is coated with sauce.
 Increase heat and cook until all is heated through and any liquid is reduced to make a sauce to your liking.
 Stir as needed while cooking.

-– Turn off heat.
-Sprinkle with cheese (dairy or non-dairy), if desired—either while in the skillet or once served on plates.
-I generally prefer the latter because it’s easy for me to serve Mr. GFE a dairy version and me a non-dairy version if I so choose.
+- Turn off heat.
+Sprinkle with cheese (dairy or non-dairy, or nutritional yeast, if desired)---either while in the skillet or once served on plates.
+I generally prefer the latter because it’s easy for me to serve Mr. GFE a dairy version while serving myself a non-dairy version if I so choose.

 See all the non-recipe entries in my Go Ahead Honey, It’s Gluten Free roundup post here—so many great ideas!
 Don’t forget that Iris (The Daily Dietribe) is hosting this not-to-be-missed monthly event for September.
 Also, look for a five-day series here at gfe in September—September Skillet Suppers—where I’ll share some of my favorite one-dish dinners with an appropriate giveaway at the end for all who have commented during the week.